kurtshuler/imac-5k-monitor-conversion/README.md

 <IMAGE>

 I connected my 2020 MacBook Pro M1 using a Thunderbolt 4 cable I had.
-The OSD and MacOS show that I am getting retina resolution.
+The OSD and MacOS show that I am getting retina resolution!

 ### USB-C Power Delivery (PD) and screen flicker
 At this stage I noticed the screen was flickering, which was initially disheartening.
 I eventually realized that my MacBook was drawing power through the USB-C to USB-C cable from the display driver's 24v 5 amp power supply.
 It was doing this even though I had my MacBook plugged into a separate power supply!

 > [!IMPORTANT]
 > If you connect your computer to the **R1811's USB-C port** and you are using an under-powered power supply (is that correct English?), it will try to power your computer and cause the display to **flicker**.
-The 24v 5a power supply from Stonetaskin is fine to power the monitor but cannot also power a computer.
+The 24V 5A power supply from Stonetaskin is fine to power the monitor alone but cannot also power a computer.
 >
 > a.
 You can use a **USB-C to DisplayPort cable** instead to get retina resolution without drawing power from the monitor's power supply, or
 > b.
 You can get a **bigger power supply**, like one of the Mean Well's discussed in the forum